janbrunrasmussen/pastpath/README.md

 The search used is a basic SQL `like` based approach, with each space-separated term appended as it's own like.
 This has proven to provide fast and reliable results, even if it does not provide a fuzzy search option.
 Experiments with fzf did not show great potential.

+## OpenSearch (experimental)

+Firefox (and maybe other browers, not Chrome) supports searching in omnibox (address bar) through custom OpenSearch compatible search engine. **pastpath** has experimental support for using this feature in Firefox, such that you can search history in your omnibox.
+These steps roughly outlines how to enable this:

+1) Check `opensearch.xml` is configured with correct port
+2) Go localhost:10000, add **pastpath**v as search engine in top right corner search bar (it is a bit tricky to find the button)
+3) Set **pastpath** to default search engine in settings
+4) Now you can get suggestions.
+It shows up as "title (url)".
+On `enter` it redirects to url.
+If url is not there, it redirect to google search.

+Experience is not as good and rich as **pastpath** UI.

 ## Roadmap

 Items on top of the TODO list: